-Seven surveys were conducted here in the first half of 2022.
-It is another transect that could use more volunteers.
+This is another transect that could use more volunteers.
 To amplify survey numbers, the trained parks staff must visit this transect more as there is a fee to enter park and not close to town.
 There is a volunteer involved with invasive plant removal who regularly visits Russian Gulch who may be interested in getting trained in MPA Watch.